sweetlikekendy/Gatsby-Tutorial/README.md

 +-- gatsby-node.js
 ```

-Continued explanation will follow this file structure from the top down.
+Continued explanation will follow this file structure from the top-down.

 ## Components